This article will show you how to copy files or create a backup automatically into a new folder each time based on your current date/time.

 For Ex: To copy all the files from “documents” to the folder “New folder” we need to run the below command:

 Xcopy D:\data\documents E:\Newfolder\documents /I

 This command creates the folder E:\Newfolder\documents if it already does not exist.

-However, using Xcopy commands are not very straightforward.
-System administrators may be able to use.
-But Xcopy is really confusing for common users.
+However, using Xcopy commands is not very straightforward.
+System administrators may be able to use it.
+But Xcopy is confusing for ordinary users.

 Let us look at an easier and straightforward way to do this.

 1. Select the files from the Source folder and right-click on it and choose Copywhiz–>Copy as shown below: